lewagon/dotfiles/05-Rails/06-Airbnb-Devise/README.md

 #### Kick-off

-When trying to split work in your team, you'll realize that many tasks depend on other ones..
+When trying to split work in your team, you'll realize that many tasks depend on other ones...
 How to integrate facebook connect if there is no User model?
 How to implement bookings if there is no Flat model?
 Here are some guidelines to help you organize your work:

 You will always detect **core models** in your app on which all future features relie.
 In our case, they are clearly `User` and `Flat`.
 Once these models are integrated, then it's easier to split work on remaining features.
 As a kick-off phase, you can therefore separate two main tasks: